Arnon Avron: Biography

 Born in Tel Aviv in 1952, Arnon Avron studied mathematics at Tel Aviv University and the Hebrew University of Jerusalem, receiving a Ph.D. magna cum laude from Tel Aviv University in 1985.
 Between 1986 and 1988, he was a visitor at the University of Edinburgh's Laboratory for Foundations of Computer Science, where he began his association with computer science.

 In 1988 he became a senior faculty member of the Department of Computer Science (later School of Computer Science) of Tel Aviv University, chairing the School in 1996–1998, and becoming a Full Professor in 1999.

 Research

-Avron's research interests include proof theory, automated reasoning, non-classical logics, foundations of mathematics, and applications of mathematical logic in computer science and artificial intelligence.
-Arnon made a significant contribution to the theory of automated reasoning with his introduction of hypersequents, a generalization of the sequent calculus.
+Avron's research interests include proof theory, automated reasoning, non-classical logics, foundations of mathematics.
+For example, using analytic geometry he proved the Mohr–Mascheroni theorem.
+In applying mathematical logic in computer science to artificial intelligence, Avron contributed to the theory of automated reasoning with his introduction of hypersequents, a generalization of the sequent calculus.
 Avron also introduced the use of bilattices to paraconsistent logic, and made contributions to predicative set theory and geometry.